denizk1/MyImageGalery/README.md

 # MyImageGalery
- Basic İmage Gallery using html and css
+ Basic Image Gallery using html and css